hair transplant turkey 360 view

 FUT Hair Transplant Recovery Timeline

-Month 6 to 10: Your hair will continue to grow and get thicker.
+Month 6 to 10Hair continues to grow and becomes thicker.

 How Much Does FUT Hair Transplant Cost?